Please enable javascript to view this site.

 12.8.2008 | By |

 There is a right way and a wrong way to describe the new feature film Nothing For The Holidays.
 The wrong way is to call it a Hispanic holiday film.
-The cast and crew of the film stress that the right way to describe their movie is that it is a holiday film that just happens to have a Hispanic family at its core.
+The cast and crew of the film stress that the right way to describe their movie is as a holiday film that just happens to have a Hispanic family at its core.
+It might sound like semantics, but it makes a world of difference to those involved with the family comedy that opens Friday.
+Read More

 Select a Page